Gajendra-Datacode/EDA-And-ML-Telco-Churn-Project/README.md

 ---

 ## Conclusion
 Understanding customer churn is vital for sustainable growth in telecommunications.
 This project demonstrates how systematic data cleaning—from dropping redundant features to managing missing values—uncovers the underlying patterns that drive customer loyalty.
-By focusing on engineered features like `ActiveServiceCount` and `PriceSensitivity`, businesses can proactively target at-risk customers.
+By leveraging Machine Learning models, businesses can transition from reactive analysis to proactive retention strategies.